wp-plugins/events-manager/readme.txt

 Properly added Marcus Skies as a contributor
 Fixed the time bug
 Added a full calendar
 Now weeks starts according to WP settings
+Moved the hide page option up for better access